Rayonnant: Periods

 From Medieval France, the style quickly spread to England, where French Rayonnant tracery was often incorporated into more traditional English features, such as colonettes and vault ribs.
 Notable examples of Rayonnant in England include the Angel Choir of Lincoln Cathedral, and that of Exeter Cathedral (begun before 1280).
 The striking retrochoir of Wells Cathedral (begun before 1280), the choir of Saint Augustine at Bristol Cathedral, and Westminster Abbey are other important examples.

 After the mid-14th century, Rayonnant was gradually replaced by the more ornate and highly decorated Flamboyant style.

 Name

 The term "Rayonnant" comes from the radiating spokes of the rose windows of the major cathedrals.
-In England, it is sometimes called the Decorated style.
+The largely contemporary Decorated style in England, used many ideas from French Rayonnant.

-The term was first used by 19th-century French art historians (notably Henri Focillon and Ferdinand de Lasteyrie) to classify Gothic styles on the basis of window tracery.
+The term was first used by the 19th-century French art historians (notably Henri Focillon and Ferdinand de Lasteyrie) to classify Gothic styles on the basis of window tracery.